dlevsha/nasgrate/README.md

 	_$ php nasgrate generate CreateTestMigration

-display
+and it will display

 	Generate new migration ID: 20150821112753_CreateTestMigration
 	Please edit file: /migrations/20150821112753_CreateTestMigration.php

-By default migration file stored in `/migrations` directory.
-You can change this location in `config.php` file in `DIR_MIGRATION` constant.
+By default migration file is stored at `/migrations` directory.
+You can change this location at `config.php` file at `DIR_MIGRATION` constant.

-If you look closely - you'll see that migration ID is a timestamp:
+If you look closely you'll see that migration ID is a timestamp:

 `20150821112753` -> `2015-08-21 11:27:53`

-You can change migration class prefix in `config.php` in `CLASS_PREFIX` constant.
+You can change migration class prefix at `config.php` at `CLASS_PREFIX` constant.

-Created file contain three methods
+The created file contains three methods

 	<?php
 	// Please edit this file